gaurav-budhwani/NPF_ML/README.md

 This notebook analyzes and visualizes New Particle Formation occurrences from 2018 to 2023 using environmental data.
 It performs data preprocessing, grouping, and visualization to understand monthly patterns and trends.

 ### NPF_identification_10282024:
-This notebook is designed to identify the onset time of New Particle Formation events based on Random Forest Classifier.
+This notebook is designed to identify the onset time of New Particle Formation events based on a Random Forest Classifier.

 ### NPF_driving_factors_10282024:
-This notebook aims to identify the driving factors behind New Particle Formation events using Random Forest Classifier and feature importance analysis.
+This notebook aims to identify the driving factors behind New Particle Formation events using a Random Forest Classifier and feature importance analysis.

+### NPF_driving_factors_10282024_predict(latest)_Gaurav
+This notebook addresses class imbalance in the NPF dataset to improve the recall of the Random Forest model.
+It also implements an early warning approach to predict events before their occurrence and includes a feature importance analysis.

+### NPF_ML_Models
+This notebook focuses on employing various widely used ML models, such as Random Forest, XGboost, LightGBM, SVM, and MLP, and compares them across key criteria such as predictive accuracy, computational cost, model complexity, and interpretability.